Penalties for Driving Without Insurance in Louisiana

-Even neglecting to carry proof of insurance - meaning you forget your insurance card at home when driving - can quickly cause you to have your car impounded or the license plates removed and a yellow sticker attached to the back windshield.
+Even neglecting to carry proof of insurance -- meaning you forget your insurance card at home when you’re out driving on the road -- can quickly cause you to have your car impounded or the license plates removed and a yellow sticker attached to the back windshield.

-After this occurs, you have three days to provide proof of insurance to officials; however, if you fail to do so and are stopped again, the car will be immediately impounded until proof of insurance is provided and all fees are paid.
+After you are pulled over and fail to provide proof of car insurance, you have three days to provide proof of insurance to government officials.
+If you fail to do so and are stopped again, the car will be immediately impounded until proof of insurance is provided and all fees have been paid.
 These fines can range from $75 to over $700.

 Car Accident With No Car Insurance

 If you’re in an accident and you don’t have car insurance, you’re going to be in severe financial trouble -- whether or not you were at fault in the crash.
 If you fail to carry insurance and are in a collision with another person who does have proper coverage, Louisiana's "No Pay, No Play" law stops you from collecting the first $25,000 in property damage and $15,000 of personal injuries, even if the other person caused the accident.

 I would never condone or recommend driving without car insurance, but it is not hard to see why drivers choose to take the risk of driving without car insurance in LA.
 Louisiana has some of the highest car insurance rates in the country.
 In 2012, New Orleans was recorded as averaging $3,600 annual car insurance premiums.

 It is pretty hard to make ends meet when mandatory expenses are so high.